longern/browser-broadcast-box/README.md

 Open http://localhost:11733/backend/ in browser.
 This page will connect to deno process and handle stream forwarding.
+During deployment, this page will be opened with headless chromium on the server.

 Open http://localhost:11733/ to browse the client.

+### Environment variables

+You can set environment variables in `.env` or `.env.local` file.

+- `BEARER_TOKEN`: Required.
+Secret token.
+- `PUBLIC_IP`: Public IP of the server.
+If not set, it will be detected automatically on AWS Fargate and Alibaba Cloud ECI.

+### Stream with OBS

+Make sure `BEARER_TOKEN` is set.
+On the client page, click the LIVE button, select the service as My Channel, fill in the BEARER_TOKEN, and click the CREATE button.
+Then you will get a link.
+Copy the link and paste it to OBS.

 ### Deployments